Word-of-Mouth Marketing and Influencer Marketing: An advertising force worth the investment. Can Double Sales and Increase Retention by 37%.

 Nowhere is the power of consumer opinion more evident than social media.
 Social media has become a giant water cooler where customers share their experiences with brands they have used in the past, both positive and negative.
 Consumers listen to these opinions.
-According to a McKinsey Study quoted in Forbes, marketing that originates through word-of-mouth will generate on average twice the number of sales than paid advertising and customers generally have a 37 percent higher retention rate.
+According to a McKinsey Study quoted in Forbes, word-of-mouth marketing will generate on average twice the number of sales than paid advertising and customers generally have a 37 percent higher retention rate.

 For companies interested in leveraging the power of online opinions, few marketing techniques will be more beneficial than using influencer marketing to target key demographics of potential customers and growing the business.

 What is an influencer?

 An influencer is a person who has established themselves as an authority within a particular niche.
 An influencer will bring a strong following on various social platforms, but the relationship they have with these communities is much more important.
 These people will have their own digital presence and are viewed as extremely knowledgeable and experienced.
 When these people recommend a particular brand or product, their followers trust them.
 Influencers have a tremendous impact on the actions of their communities.

 When you use influencer marketing, you build a relationship with a particular influencer to reach their audience.
 Since the audience has such trust in the influencer and respect for their opinion, this will improve the reputation of your brand in their eyes.
 This will help you boost exposure for your brand, your website visitors, and your conversion rates.